 The RAM is an instrument allowing humanitarian practitioners with limited market expertise and time to develop a rapid and basic first understanding of key markets in the immediate aftermath of a shock.
 The RAM strengthens response analysis by providing market data, essential for informed decision-making on appropriate transfer mechanisms (i.e. in-kind or cash-based) if relief is to be provided.
 The tools used in the RAM, such as market mapping tools, can also reveal possibilities for market-support interventions and identify entry points to support market recovery.

 This guidance complements the RAM and suggests processes and tools aimed at integrating market analysis into the different phases of the project cycle.
 The MAG is targeted at staff and external consultants who have a role in leading market analysis, as well as managers who need to make programming decisions and to implement market-related relief and early recovery interventions.
 It offers a simple approach to the processes of gathering and analysing market data and making decisions based on such information.
 Whilst it is therefore relevant for all humanitarian programming it is of particular interest for cash assistance.

-Advocacy is particularly important around CTP as there remain barriers to CTP due to perceptions and concerns about reputational risk, misuse of cash, corruption and the need for complex monitoring/financial control systems.
-Moving from more traditional in-kind based responses to cash based responses can also require a shift in thinking and practice.
+Advocacy is particularly important around cash transfer programming (CTP) as there remain barriers to CTP due to perceptions and concerns about reputational risk, misuse of cash, corruption and the need for complex monitoring/financial control systems.
+Moving from more traditional in-kind based responses to cash assistance can also require a shift in thinking and practice.
 Ongoing advocacy efforts can help to ensure National Societies routinely consider cash transfer programming as a response option, alongside other forms of response, based on the context, situation, needs and capacities.
 This guidance provides generic materials that can be adapted to a specific context, to run awareness sessions for senior representatives of a National Society on the nature of cash transfer programming, its challenges and benefits.